St. John, IN

 Lifestyle & Amenities

 For dining and shopping, St. John residents benefit from proximity to the commercial corridors along US-30 and Route 41.
 The Crossings shopping center provides everyday retail and dining options, while the short drive to Schererville, Dyer, or Crown Point opens up a wider selection of restaurants and services.
 Local favorites include family-owned pizzerias and Mexican restaurants that have become community staples.
+The community is actively growing its own commercial base: the Arcadia Center on Wicker Avenue added eight new storefronts, bringing in AT&T, The UPS Store, Sport Clips, and Tropical Smoothie Cafe, and a Jewel-Osco grocery store broke ground in September 2025 on a 70,000-square-foot space at the former Kmart location on Wicker Avenue.
+A new downtown commercial district with on-street parking and outdoor seating has been approved, reflecting the town's continued investment in its retail fabric.

 Schools are a primary draw for St. John families.
-Lake Central High School — rated A on Niche with a 9/10 GreatSchools score — serves St. John along with Dyer and Schererville.
+Lake Central High School, rated A on Niche with a 9/10 GreatSchools score, serves St. John along with Dyer and Schererville.
 The school is known for its strong academics, competitive athletics, and active arts and music programs.
 Lake Central Middle School and elementary schools like Clark provide consistent quality from kindergarten through graduation, and the district benefits from strong community and parental involvement.

 Why Liz Loves St. John

-“St. John is where the future of Northwest Indiana is being built — literally.
+“St. John is where the future of Northwest Indiana is being built, literally.
 I love showing buyers the new construction here because they consistently say the same thing: ‘I can’t believe what I get for this price.’
 The subdivisions have real community spirit, the schools are among the best in the state, and there’s an energy here that comes from being part of something that’s still growing.
 If you want modern living with a small-town heart, St. John is it.”

 Quick Facts